UPDATED 7/23/2021, Original Post: April 19, 2019

 When we think of “drugs,” we typically think of two types: controlled substances (illegal drugs like marijuana and cocaine) and prescription drugs.

-In the eyes of the law, these two types of drugs aren’t always so different.
+In the eyes of the law, these two types of drugs are not always so different.
 There are many scenarios where people can be arrested and charged with a crime even if they are caught with drugs that you can get from a health professional.

 Moreover, charges related to prescription drugs can be just as serious as charges related to drugs typically considered more “serious.”